UCB-stat-159-f25/ucb-stat-159-f25-classroom-final-final/README.md

 	make env

-Then create the environment by running:
+Then activate the environment by running:

 	conda activate final-group25